COVESA/ifex/README.md

 Please refer to the [documentation](https://covesa.github.io/ifex) for more information.
 For updates and deep-dive articles, see [the Wiki](https://github.com/COVESA/ifex/wiki) for this repository.

+> [!TIP]
+> Quickly prototype and validate your IFEX API definitions by using the [Playground](https://covesa.github.io/ifex-viewer/playground/).

 ## IFEX software tools

 Some of the programs implement the tools for reading/writing/translating